 THOMAS EMBLING HOSPITAL

-Thomas Embling Hospital is a 116-bed secure forensic mental health hospital, situated in Fairfield, an inner Melbourne suburb.
-Opened in 2000, the hospital was purpose designed and built to provide advanced clinical treatment and programs.
+Thomas Embling Hospital is a secure forensic mental health hospital, located adjacent to extensive parklands in suburban Melbourne.
+The hospital has 116 beds, spanning acute and continuing care, and includes a dedicated women's unit.
 Most patients are from the criminal justice system, either transferred from the prison system or ordered by the courts to be detained for psychiatric assessment and/or care and treatment.

 A brochure on Thomas Embling Hospital is available – click here